bsmth/content/files/en-us/web/svg/reference/attribute/systemlanguage/index.md

 ---
-title: systemLanguage
+title: SVG systemLanguage attribute
+short-title: systemLanguage
 slug: Web/SVG/Reference/Attribute/systemLanguage
 page-type: svg-attribute
 browser-compat: svg.global_attributes.systemLanguage
 sidebar: svgref
 ---

-The **`systemLanguage`** attribute represents a list of supported language tags.
+The SVG **`systemLanguage`** attribute represents a list of supported language tags.
 This list is matched against the language defined in the user preferences.

 You can use this attribute with the following SVG elements: